Dara Khosrowshahi: Career

 He forfeited his un-vested stock options of Expedia, then worth $184 million, but Uber reportedly paid him over $200 million to take the CEO position.
 He is on Uber's board of directors.

 Khosrowshahi's main task was to clean up the image of a company that had become one of the most despised in the country, in part due to revelations about Uber's corporate culture.
 He replaced Kalanick's once-inviolable 14 values, which contained such items as "super pumped" and "always be hustlin'," with eight values focusing on "customer obsession".
 At all of his public appearances after taking over, Khosrowshahi stressed the message, "We do the right thing.
 Period."

 In May 2019, Khosrowshahi led Uber in its initial public offering, which he addressed with employees in a company-wide letter.

 In 2022, Khosrowshahi’s total compensation from Uber rose 22% to $24.3 million.
 In 2023, Khosrowshahi's total compensation from Uber was $24.2 million, representing a CEO-to-median worker pay ratio of 292-to-1.
 Khosrowshahi's total compensation for 2024 was $39.4 million, an increase of 63 percent from the previous year.

 Khosrowshahi's net worth is estimated to be at least $238 million as of February 2025.

+In September 2026, Khosrowshahi announced that Uber would reduce its workforce by 10% and consolidate management layers as part of an effort to streamline the company and increase investment in autonomous vehicles.